bsc-wdc/compss-doc/COMPSs_Manuals/rtd/source/Sections/03_User_Manual_App_Exec.rst

 To launch a COMPSs C/C++ application users have to compile the C/C++ application by means of the ``buildapp`` command.
-For further information please refer to the *COMPSs User Manual: Application development guide* document available at http://compss.bsc.es .
+For further information please refer to :ref:`Application development`.
 Once complied, the ``--lang=c`` option must be provided to the runcompss command.
 If the main file is a C/C++ binary the *runcompss* command can also infer the application language without specifying the *lang*